fruit/sfDoctrineTablePlugin/README.markdown

 # 1. <a id="desc">Description</a>

-Plugin helps you to skip routine job by writing left/inner joins on related tables.
+Plugin helps you not to remember tables relation aliases and escape from the constructing left and/or inner joins.
 It gives you ability to use pre-generated methods with IDE code-completion to speed-up your coding.
 Also, you could add your owns methods to the generator's template by extending it.